 Its Greek-style colonnades and soaring central rotunda make it one of the most singular and recognizable features of San Francisco's northern skyline.
 Up close, the scale of the structure is truly breathtaking.
 Don't be surprised if you find yourself having to carefully avoid appearing in the background of more than one happy couple's wedding photos when you visit.

-From the Palace of Fine Arts, it's a quick walk to Chestnut Street and Union Street, two streets lined with shops, restaurants and bars favored by neighborhood residents.
+From the Palace of Fine Arts, it's a quick, half-mile walk to Chestnut Street and Union Street, two streets lined with shops, restaurants and bars favored by neighborhood residents.
 You could also continue west into the Presidio, or walk east along the waterfront and gaze upon Alcatraz and the Golden Gate Bridge on your way to Fort Mason.
 Click here to get the locals' opinion on what else you should see in this part of town.